Cycling at the 2020 Summer Olympics: Venues

 Track cycling was planned for a temporary venue in Ariake.
 To save $100 million in construction costs, it was announced after months of negotiations that the venue for track cycling would be the existing velodrome in Izu.

 The International Cycling Union (UCI) resisted moving track cycling 120 km outside Tokyo to Izu.
 The UCI feared it would detract from the Olympic experience for both athletes and fans.
 Eventually, the UCI agreed to change.
 The Japanese Cycling Federation and local authorities committed to establishing at Izu a multi-sport cycling center, to create local cycling programs, and to develop the cycling sport.

 For road cycling the start and finish were originally planned at the Imperial Palace Garden.
-Later it was announced that the finishes would be at the Fuji International Speedway with the starts of the road races at the Musashinonomori Park.
+Later it was announced that the finishes would be at the Fuji Speedway with the starts of the road races at the Musashinonomori Park.

 Qualification

 Japan, as the host country, received one guaranteed quota place per gender in the BMX Racing, BMX Freestyle, and mountain bike events and two quota places per gender in the road race events (there are no guaranteed places in the road time trial or any track events).

 Most of the qualification was done through UCI ranking lists, with some spots allocated through world championship events or continental qualification events.